Coronavirus death toll leaps in China's Hubei province

 The outbreak is suspected to have originated in the Hubei provincial capital of Wuhan in December.
 The city of 11 million people remains under virtual lockdown, and other major Chinese cities are facing severe travel restrictions.

-The latest big event to be canceled, moved or postponed was the Formula 1 Chinese Grand Prix, originally set for Shanghai on April 19.
+The latest big event to be cancelled, moved or postponed was the Formula 1 Chinese Grand Prix, originally set for Shanghai on April 19.

 Reporting by Winnie Zhou and Dominique Patton in Beijing; Brenda Goh, Josh Horwitz in Shanghai; Keith Zhai and John Geddie in Singapore; Stephanie Nebehay and Emma Farge in Geneva; Kate Kelland in London; Kay Johnson in Baghdad; Abhishek Takle in Baku; Isla Binnie in Madrid; Writing by Lisa Shumaker and Stephen Coates; Editing by Lincoln Feast